auto-garcon/documentation/README.md

     * Dropdown next to play button, Select pdflatex
     * Hit the play button to compile your latex.
 * Email the resulting PDF to Dr. Sawin.

+## Contributing?
+ Submit a pull request.
+See a tutorial [here](https://zachmsorenson.github.io/tutorials/github)